REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Person-Based Analysis

-We next look into potential discrepancies in various aspects of how each gender is represented, summarized in Table~\ref{tbl:gen_summary}.
-The two datasets we have gender labels for are COCO and OpenImages.
-The gender labels in COCO are from~\cite{Burns18}, and their methodology in determining the gender for an image is that if at least one caption contains the word ``man" and there is no mention of ``woman", then it is a male image, and vice versa for female images.
-We use the same methodology along with other gendered labels like ``boy" and ``girl" on OpenImages using pre-existing annotations of individuals.
+We next look into discrepancies in various aspects of how people of differing demographic attributes are represented, summarized in Table~\ref{tbl:gen_summary}.
+The datasets we consider here are COCO~\cite{Lin14}, for which we have gender and skin tone annotations, and OpenImages~\cite{openimages}, for which we have gender annotations.
 In Section~\ref{sec:gen_metrics} we explain some of the metrics that we collect, and in Section~\ref{sec:gen_actionable} we discuss possible actions.

+\smallsec{Gender labels} The gender labels in COCO are from~\textcite{Zhao17}, and their methodology in determining the gender for an image is that if at least one caption contains the word ``man" and there is no mention of ``woman", then it is a male image, and vice versa for female images.
+We use the same methodology along with other gendered labels like ``boy" and ``girl" on OpenImages' pre-existing annotations of individuals.
+It is important to acknowledge that the labels we are using are those of perceived binary gender, which is not inclusive of all gender categories.
+We will use the terms male and female to refer to binarized socially-perceived gender expression, and not gender identity nor sex assigned at birth, neither of which can be inferred from an image.
+In Appendix~\ref{app:per_m_infer} we consider some of the problems that arise from using gender labels that have been inferred in this way.

+\smallsec{Skin tone labels} Our skin tone annotations for COCO come from~\cite{zhao2021captionbias}, and are numbered 1-6 according to the Fitzpatrick scale \cite{fitzpatrick}, where 1 is the lightest and 6 is the darkest.
+We use perceived skin tone as a poor proxy for race, and acknowledge that this risks reifying a particular inaccurate conception of race~\cite{hanna20race}.
+We consider skin tone as an ordinal variable, and analyze trendlines that result as we increase or decrease along this axis.